daronphang/coding_resources/python/imports.md

 ## Relative & Absolute Imports:
 Absolute import uses the full part from project's root folder to the desired module.
 Relative import uses the relative path (starting from the path of current module).
 Module is a single Python file.
+Package is a collection of modules.

 Python defines two types of packages, regular and namespace.
 Regular package is typically implemented as a directory containing init file.
 When it is imported, the init file is implicitly executed i.e. importing parent.one will implicitly execute parent/__init__.py and parent/one/__init__.py.